atharvanihalani/test-website/_posts/2025-12-19-scared-of-writing.md

 There are many more reasons I’m terrified of writing.
 If I were to end now, I’d worry about this piece feeling incomplete.
 But hey, I’m just here for some ice-cream.

+*Thanks to Jo Jiao for thoughtful criticism on my writing*

 [^1]:  Or, hey, that might just be me.